 Easy Parameter Settings for Ultimate Control

 Want to fine-tune your welding process?
 Handheld laser welders come with user-friendly control panels that allow you to adjust settings like frequency, laser power, and pulse width.
-This makes it easy to achieve the perfect weld for any material thickness or type.
+This makes achieving the perfect weld for any material thickness or type easy.

 Parameters You Can Control: